 Social justice + peace

 Become a leader who makes change and solves problems.
-Enroll in UToledo’s graduate program in educational theory and social foundations or doctoral program in foundations of education.
+Enroll in UToledo’s master's program in educational theory and social foundations or doctoral program in foundations of education.

 The mission of the graduate social foundations of education program at The University of Toledo is to educate knowledgeable, skilled leaders who create effective change and build a more just, peaceful world.

 UToledo has the only doctoral program in foundations of education in the region.
 Our graduate students think deeply about how social, cultural and ideological forces shape education.
 Our program is distinctive in its emphasis on community and culture, social justice and peace education.

 If you have an interest in education, in all its forms across society, this is the program for you.
 UToledo mentors and nurtures local educators and other professionals striving to improve the world.
 We actively recruit graduate students from underrepresented populations in the Toledo area.

 The social foundations of education program offers: